MarcoMarqz/Project-05/README.md

-# Project 5
+# Exercise-05c-LightsAndMaterials Marco Marquez

-## Implementation / Features you added
+## Implementation
+Implemented a randomly moving enemy that you can destroy with a left mouse button click.

 ## References

 ## Future Development

 ## Created by
-Nathan Mishler
+Marco Marquez